 There are obvious signs to look for if you are suspicious that your child is using heroin.
 One of the most obvious is a pochy look, similar to acne on their face and skin.
-Another tell tale sign of heroin use is a lethargic and flat demeanor.
-Obviously needle marks are also an obvious sign, but with more and more teens smoking heroin, the likelihood of needle or tract marks is less likely.
+Another tell-tale sign of heroin use is a lethargic and flat demeanor.
+Obviously, needle marks are also an obvious sign, but with more and more teens smoking heroin, the likelihood of needle or track marks is less likely.

 Heroin is especially dangerous because the strength fluctuates dramatically and often new users don’t realize that they are using a dose that is much stronger than they anticipate and more than their bodies can handle.
 The results are often fatal and even in cases where they are not fatal, overdoses can leave lingering and permanent side effects.